erikh/did-toolkit/README.md

         simply consume I will bother.
 I have some personal and pointed feelings about this standard as a former, scar-riddled consumer of XML standards that insist I do not attempt to implement this myself.
-    -   CBOR ingestion and production should be doable outside of this library, but we will attempt to support it as of this writing.

 ### Author